For many companies, the past year has been a series of trial and error acclimating to the “great reset.”

 4. Performance management

-More than 9 in 10 managers are dissatisfied with how companies conduct performance reviews.
+More than nine in ten managers are dissatisfied with how companies conduct performance reviews.
 Managers spend an average of 210 hours a year in performance management activities.
 Inconsistencies in performance management rubrics and unstructured processes make it difficult for managers to fairly evaluate their team members and provide meaningful feedback, especially if they’re pressed for time or are unfamiliar with company systems.